philsturgeon/phil.bike/src/content/trees.md

 By camping on the weekends I can get down from 1,650 to 1,250 a month.
 Doing all of this only gets me down to 1/4th of the average person.
 Avoiding CO2 is hard, and everyone needs to do what they can.
 [Calculating your footprint](https://carbonfund.org/calculate-your-footprint/) is a good start, and reducing how much you output is the next step.

 Too many people hope science is gonna fix it.
-Billionares and scientists are [scaling up carbon trapping programs](https://www.theguardian.com/environment/2018/feb/04/carbon-emissions-negative-emissions-technologies-capture-storage-bill-gates) with big old turbines, even looking at turning that byproduct into fuel, but that wont be enough.
-We need to reforest as much of the planet as possible too.
+Billionaires and scientists are [scaling up carbon trapping programs](https://www.theguardian.com/environment/2018/feb/04/carbon-emissions-negative-emissions-technologies-capture-storage-bill-gates) with big old turbines, even looking at turning that byproduct into fuel, but that wont be enough.
+We need to [reforest an area the size of the USA](https://theconversation.com/reforesting-an-area-the-size-of-the-us-needed-to-help-avert-climate-breakdown-say-researchers-are-they-right-119842) as quickly as possible.
+Why the urgency?
+We're rapidly reaching a point where large areas of the planet will be too hot to plant forests, so we need to get it done now.

 The UK was down to about 6% woodland not so long ago.
 Right now we're at 13% which isn't great either, but [there are projects on the go](https://www.citylab.com/environment/2018/01/northern-forest-united-kingdom/550025/).
-France is 31% which is somewhat ok, and Finland is straight crushing it with 71%.
+France is 31% which is somewhat ok for a developed country, and Finland is straight crushing it with 71%.
 Good job Finland, but so many developing countries could do with extra help!

 The [Eden Project](https://edenprojects.org/) are working to reforest Nepal, Madagascar, Haiti, Indonesia, and Mozambique, and I would like y'all to help me throw some money at them.